Skip to content

 Why Arachni was archived

-Active development stopped in 2021.
+Active development effectively stopped after v1.6.1.3 in May 2022.
 The maintainers launched Ecsypno Codename SCNR as the commercial successor and stopped updating the open-source version.

 No security patches, dependency updates, or compatibility fixes have been released since v1.6.1.3.
 Running Arachni on modern web applications risks missing vulnerabilities or failing to complete scans due to outdated browser engines.